 - Learn other ways to manage stress.
 There are many other ways to manage stress, including getting regular exercise and using relaxation techniques.

-American Psychological Association.
+American Psychological Association website.
 Stress in the workplace. .
-Accessed October 19, 2016.
+Accessed August 13, 2018.

 Centers for Disease Control and Prevention website.
 The National Institute for Occupational Safety and Health (NIOSH).
 STRESS...at work. .
 Updated June 6, 2014.
 Accessed August 13, 2018.

 Review Date 8/3/2018

 Updated by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.